How to embed a PowerPoint in another PowerPoint presentation

 Most importantly, the embedded Flash file will only occupy the selected area on a slide, instead of covering up the entire space.
 (Although that is possible as well, if it’s what you prefer.)

 The embedded presentation will blend into the project and will start automatically, whenever you want it to.
-Besides, having a PowerPoint presentation in Flash format can be useful in many other ways: Flash movies can be easily distributed over the web, embedded onto your web site page or blog, or even uploaded as an E-learning course to any Learning Management System (LMS). [iSpring Pro] converts PPTs into Flash with the highest accuracy keeping all the animations, hyperlinks, slide transitions, and vector images intact.
+Besides, having a PowerPoint presentation in Flash format can be useful in many other ways: Flash movies can be easily distributed over the web, embedded onto your web site page or blog, or even uploaded as an E-learning course to any Learning Management System (LMS). iSpring Pro converts PowerPoint into Flash and HTML5 with the highest accuracy keeping all the animations, hyperlinks, slide transitions, and vector images intact.